altafshaikh/make-your-first-contribution/README.md

 ## Learn More about Hacktoberfest and Participation Details

-ALL you need to know about HacktoberFest checkout this article [what is Hacktoberfest 2020](https://bit.ly/WhatIsHacktoberFest2020)
+ALL you need to know about HacktoberFest checkout this article [What is Hacktoberfest 2020](https://bit.ly/WhatIsHacktoberFest2020)

 ## Know More About Open Source